Attic rain is a roofing phenomenon where interior moisture freezes on attic structures and melts during warm Chinook winds, causing water damage.

 If you have leakage around electrical fixtures, cut the breaker to the switch if you can.
 Otherwise, tape the switch or plug off for safety purposes until a contractor can come and fix the leakage.
 Caulk or seal around fixtures and pipes leading into the attic.
 The small spaces around these areas can let moisture into the attic.

-If there is a large area of ceiling where water saturates the drywall, call a roofing company immediately.
+If water saturates drywall across more than 1 square feet of ceiling area, contact a roofing company immediately..
 Keep family members and pets away from the area, in case the ceiling drywall falls.

 Additional Measures to Protect Your Roof and Attic:

 - Ice Dam Prevention: Be aware of icicles forming along the edges of your roof, as they may indicate ice dams.
-These can force water along the drip edge of the roof, leading to roof rot.
+According to the National Roofing Contractors Association, ice dams force water under shingles, causing rot in roof decking within 2-3 freeze-thaw cycles.

 - Snow Removal: Use a long-handled rake from the ground to clear snow from your roof.
-Avoid using a shovel or getting on the roof yourself, as it can be dangerous.
+Avoid using a shovel or getting on the roof yourself, as on study found a significantly higher number of falls on days with more than 12 inches of snow compared to days with less.

-- Proper Attic Insulation: Check the roof ridge in the attic for sufficient insulation.
+- Proper Attic Insulation: Verify attic insulation reaches R-50 value (approximately 16 inches of fiberglass) at the roof ridge, as recommended by Canadian building codes.
 Replace any wet insulation, as it loses its insulation value.

 - Chimney